SSDD-2025/Grupo-16/README.md

 This will be all the methods this `@Controller` will have:

+> [!IMPORTANT]
-<strong>Note: The methods that I will explain below will be those carried out by me, the rest of the methods will be explained by the corresponding author. </strong>
+> The methods that I will explain below will be those carried out by me, the rest of the methods will be explained by the corresponding author.

 <table>
   <thead>